MediaComem/comem-archidep/ex/render-database-deployment.md

 - Process management with Docker & PHP-FPM
 - Reverse proxying with nginx
-- TLS/SSL encryption
+- TLS/SSL encryption with Let's Encrypt
 - Automated deployment

 But this isn't magic, it's building of the work of others:

-- First, there's the `Dockerfile`.
+- First, there's the Dockerfile.
 It may not seem like a whole lot, but if you look at the first line, you might notice that we are importing something from [`richarvey/nginx-php-fpm`][nginx-php-fpm].
 This is actually a popular (and fairly complex) Dockerfile build by somebody else.
 This is what automatically sets up PHP-FPM and nginx for us.
-- Second, there's Render: despite it's limitations in the free tier, we are getting free hosting, automated deployments and encryption.
+- Second, there's Render: despite its limitations in the free tier, we are getting free hosting, automated deployments and encryption.
 - Finally, there's GitHub whose API allows the connection between your repo and Render to be very very easily configured.